Pharmacodynamics

 where L, R, and LR represent ligand (drug), receptor, and ligand-receptor complex concentrations, respectively.
 This equation represents a simplified model of reaction dynamics that can be studied mathematically through tools such as free energy maps.

 Pharmacodynamics: Study of pharmacological actions on living systems, including the reactions with and binding to cell constituents, and the biochemical and physiological consequences of these actions.

-Basics
+Drug Targets

 There are four principal protein targets with which drugs can interact: